miica37/Unreal-Meryl/docs/meshes.rst

 Non-Spherical Eyes
 ------------------

-Note that the eyes (and eyes shadow) is oval in shape.
+Just a note that the eyes (and eyes shadow) is oval in shape.

 .. image:: /images/non-spherical-eyes-01.jpg
 	:align: center